What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 |---|---|---|

-EB-1A + NIW Dual Filing Strategy: If your qualifications fall in the gray area between EB-1A and NIW, consider submitting both applications simultaneously.
+EB-1A + NIW Dual Filing Strategy: If your qualifications fall in the gray area between EB-1A and NIW, consider filing both applications simultaneously.
 Two I-140 petitions can be pending at the same time without affecting each other.
-If EB-1A is approved, congratulations -- faster priority date; if EB-1A is denied but NIW is approved, you at least secured the EB-2 position.
+If EB-1A is approved, congratulations -- you enjoy a faster priority date; if EB-1A is denied but NIW is approved, you have at least secured your EB-2 position.
 This "dual insurance" strategy is recommended by many attorneys.

-The O-1 visa is a nonimmigrant work visa for individuals with "extraordinary ability in the sciences, arts, education, business, or athletics."
+The O-1 visa is for individuals with "extraordinary ability in the sciences, arts, education, business, or athletics."
 Like H-1B, it is a work visa, but with one key difference: no lottery required.

 O-1 Advantages #

-- No lottery required: As long as you qualify, employers can file at any time
+- No lottery: As long as you qualify, your employer can file at any time

 - Fast processing: Premium Processing available (15 business days)